You updated your password.

 09: The Banjo in String Bands and Bluegrass

-Since Black people invented the banjo, what caused the banjo to become predominantly associated with rural white communities?
-Learn about the 20th century’s Great Migration; the birth of the recording industry; and the way banjos became associated with older, rural culture.
-Then witness the rise of folk music, which tapped into rural, working-class stringed instruments.
+If African Americans invented the banjo, why did they stop playing it?
+Here, learn about the 20th century’s Great Migration, the birth of the recording industry, and the way banjos became associated with older, rural culture.
+Then, witness the rise of folk music, which tapped into rural working-class stringed instruments.

 18 min